webplatform/docs-wpd/Content_Tasks/index.md

 **[[dom/methods/cancelBubble]] - should probably be removed.
 **[[dom/objects/dataTransfer]] - change its URL to be property related one or something (?).
 **[[dom/clipboardData]] - needs an offer for an alternative, standard (track) implementation (event.dataTransfer?)
+**[[dom/properties/defaultValue]] should link to the value HTML attribute.
+A page for which does not seem to exist.
 *Needs support for multiple values in the "Applies to..." field - {|
 !
 Page